Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 - What should I do on my first trip to Hawaii?

 - Do I need travel insurance to visit Hawaii?

 - Most significant landmark – USS Arizona Memorial at Pearl Harbor

-- Best park – Hanauma Bay Nature Preserve
+- Park to visit – Hanauma Bay Nature Preserve

-- Best activity for kids – Bernice Pauahi Bishop Museum
+- Activity for kids – Bernice Pauahi Bishop Museum

-- Best activity for adults – Downtown Food and Beer Guided Walking Tour
+- Activity for adults – Downtown Food and Beer Guided Walking Tour

 Things to Do in Honolulu, Hawaii